Search

 Langkawi

-When arriving in Malaysia, the process is quite simple and you might be asked a few questions about your origin, where you’re going next, how long you plan to stay, where you’ll be staying and a few extra questions in some cases.
+When arriving in Malaysia, the process is quite simple.
+You might be asked a few questions about your origin, where you’re going next, how long you plan to stay and where you’ll be staying.

-📝 USEFUL INFORMATION: I strongly suggest you check out the latest information here, as well as the rules that apply to different passport holders.
+📝 USEFUL INFORMATION: I strongly suggest you check out the latest information here.
+Different rules apply to different passport holders.

 Is it safe to visit Malaysia?